-Games build number sense: Play games with your child to reinforce number sense.
-Try Racko by Hasbro.
-This game involves putting numbered cards in order from greatest to least.
+Games build number sense.
+Play games with your child to reinforce number sense.
+Try Racko or Tiny Polka Dots.
+These games involve numeral order and quanity understanding.
 Yahtzee is perfect for working on multiplication facts & reinforcing addition skills.
-Many fun card & dice games that utilize math skills.
+Many fun card & dice games utilize math skills.

-Use timers.
-Each night, give 1, 2 or 3 minutes to answer as many math facts as possible given a sheet of problems or a stack of flashcards.
-Chart the number right and celebrate/reward increasing automaticity.
+Math practice should be short and conversational.
+They are great for the car ride home or on a walk.
+At home, use a timer.
+Each night, give 1, 2 or 3 minutes to answer as many math facts as possible mentally.
+Chart the number right and celebrate/reward increasing automaticity

 Technology and Talk

-Play oral math games in the car with your child such as Triangle Math Facts.
-Give three numbers from a combination & the child names the associated facts.
+Play oral math games in the car with your child, such as Triangle Math Facts.
+Give three numbers from a combination & the child then names the associated facts.
 Example, Adult says, “Three, nine, six.”
-Child answers,“3+6=9, 6+3=9, 9-6=3 or 9-3=6.”
+Child answers,“3+6=9, 6+3=9, 9-6=3 or 9-3=6.